MGM National Harbor: Brawls

 Multiple brawls have been reported at the facility, including on the casino floor.
 During the casino's first night of operations, video emerged of an attendee who was beaten while on the floor, while another person grabbed a stool.
 In 2022, brawls were reported in the dining area between multiple patrons, with no security visible.
 The casino canceled the Thursday event where the incident occurred.

 Robbery of winners

 In 2020, two winners were robbed of more than $40,000 in winnings after leaving the casino and shot during the crime.
 The victims were followed by the assailants from the casino and robbed in Woodbridge, Virginia, where one of them lived and the other was shot.

 In another 2020 incident, a casino patron and hotel guest was shot and robbed of his casino winnings.
 After returning to his room in the hotel portion of the facility, Nathaniel Nagbe opened the door to find two armed men accompanied by a woman he knew.
 After he refused to open the hotel safe that contained more than $60,000 in winnings, Nagbe was shot in his stomach and fled down 17 flights of stairs before a valet called 911.

+2025 shooting

+On December 3, 2025, one man was shot and killed in the food court on the premises, while another was grazed by a bullet.
+Prince George's County Police are investigating the matter.